 We’re not able to directly image these systems because they’re so small in size, and so far away.
 For example, spatially resolving a 10 solar mass black hole that’s 2.5 kiloparsecs (~8000 lightyears) away is akin to resolving a single strand of hair on the surface of Mars!
 Read this post for more details on that.
 So, since we can’t just take a picture to see what’s happening in the strong-gravity regime close to compact objects, we need to deduce it with spectral-timing observations.

 I’m working with a new spectral-timing technique to do phase-resolved spectroscopy (i.e., studying how the energy spectra of the X-ray emission changes on sub-second timescales) on rapid periodic and quasi-periodic signals from X-ray binaries (published here).
-A large part of my research involves developing software to reduce and analyze data from X-ray telescopes like RXTE.
-I also plan to work with data from XMM-Newton, NuSTAR, ASTROSAT, and NICER (scheduled to launch in March 2017).
+A large part of my research involves developing software to reduce and analyze data from X-ray telescopes like RXTE, and I’ll also work with data from XMM-Newton, NuSTAR, ASTROSAT, and NICER.
 You can follow me on GitHub to keep an eye on my latest public software developments.

 Summary of research interests: